 So Another question you may ask, Is Fasting Effective for PCOS Weight Loss?
 Let’s answer this question.

-Intermittent fasting can help you lose weight by increasing your metabolism and reducing your calorie intake.
+Intermittent fasting can help you lose weight by:

 When you fast, your body is forced to use stored energy, which means it burns more calories.
 You can also increase your metabolism by increasing the amount of high-intensity exercise you do each day.
 One of the best ways to lose weight is to create a calorie deficit through diet and physical activity.